Ordisoftware/Hebrew-Calendar/README.md

 - Add option to show or hide weather menu items.
 - Add option to set the corner of the desktop to place reminder boxes, default being bottom-right.
 - Improve preferences form to select *all*, *none* or *default* events in list boxes.
-- Fix automatic position of the navigation window beside the Tray Icon when the Taskbar is not at the bottom of the screen.
+- Fix automatic position of the navigation window beside the Tray Icon when the Task Bar is not at the bottom of the screen.
-- Fix date bookmarks count is not saved if chenged in preferences.
+- Fix date bookmarks count is not saved if changed in preferences.
 - Fix sound is played when opening preferences form if volume is less than 100%.
 - Update NuGet packages to last versions.
 - Code refactoring and code quality improvements.